+Moisture that gets under shingles can cause rotting and, ultimately, leaks.
 Roof discoloration can indicate that moisture is entering the ceiling.
 As water enters your home, it will follow gravity and travel through insulation and even along the wiring of your home's internal system.
 Making sure you follow a strict maintenance program and perform regular inspections can keep you aware of any issues.

 You should never delay replacing a roof when necessary.
 Leaks and damage can cost you more when you let them put in a new roof when the time is right.
 Perhaps one of the most obvious signs that your roof needs to be replaced is how old it is.
 While it may still look pretty sturdy and in good shape, if it's been standing for more than 30 years, it's probably time to replace it.

 In general, a shingle roof has a life expectancy of about 20-30 years.
 Of course, other factors come into play, such as whether it was recently repaired or if it was properly installed in the first place.
 If you're not sure how old your roof is or if it needs to be replaced, it's a good idea to call a professional home improvement contractor to evaluate it.
 A shingle roof can last between 10 and 50 years.

 Maintenance is an important factor in the life of a roof, but climate is probably the most important factor.
 The quality of the shingles is also an important part of the lifespan of an asphalt roof.
 However, the average asphalt roof begins to deteriorate rapidly around 20 to 25 years after it is installed.
 If you notice other problems with your roof and your roof is approaching age 25, it may be time to consider replacing the roof.

 Shingle frizz and cracking are signs of weather damage.
-If you notice a lot of damage to your shingles and your roof is rising around age 20, it doesn't mean that something is wrong with your roof.
-It simply means that it's aging properly and will probably need to be replaced in the next one to five years.

-This may seem obvious, but damage caused by strong storms (tornadoes, wind, hail) will also result in roof replacement.
+If you notice a lot of damage to your shingles and your roof is rising around age 20, it doesn't mean that something is wrong with your roof; it simply means that it's aging properly and will probably need to be replaced in the next one to five years.
+Damage caused by strong storms (tornadoes, wind, hail) will also result in roof replacement.
 So when should you replace your roof?
 The answer to that question is not going to be the same for everyone.

 And don't take too long to replace your roof; otherwise, you could also be paying for related damage caused by a poor quality roof.
 Nobody wants a moldy roof, so if you've recently noticed dark, striped lines or green spots on your roof, you might want to consider replacing the roof.
 While replacing a roof can come at a high price, the costs of waiting too long can be much higher.
 If you have a metal roof system, if hail damages your metal panels, they will need to be replaced if the integrity of the metal is compromised.